 99-ov2740-digital-gain.rules | udev rule | digital_gain=2x at probe |

-Image quality is noticeably worse than the proprietary Intel stack - the SoftISP doesn’t have per-pixel lens shading correction, the CCM is a single global matrix rather than a per-channel curve, and the debayer algorithm is simpler.
+Image quality is noticeably worse than the proprietary Intel stack — the SoftISP doesn’t have per-pixel lens shading correction and the debayer algorithm is simpler.
 But it works with mainline kernels, doesn’t break on updates, integrates natively with PipeWire, and requires zero out-of-tree code.

 For video conferencing, which is what most laptop webcams are used for, it’s sufficient.